-For this reason an integrable distribution is also called a {\bf foliation} and the integral submanifolds $S_x$ are called the {\bf sheets of the foliation}.
-The manifold $X$ falls into a disjoint union of such sheets.
-But note that the sheets need not be closed (i.e., think of the irrational torus winding!)
+\begin{remark} An integrable distribution is also called a {\bf foliation}, and the integral submanifolds $S_x$ are called the {\bf leaves} of the foliation.
+Thus the manifold $X$ falls into a disjoint union of such leaves.
+But note that the leaves need not be closed (think of the irrational torus winding!). \end{remark}

 \begin{example} A $1$-dimensional distribution is the same thing as a {\bf direction field.} It is always integrable, as follows from the existence theorem for ODE, and its integral submanifolds are called {\bf integral curves}.
 They are geometric realizations of solutions of the corresponding ODE. \end{example}